County General Hospital

 Each word was a struggle.
-She was forced to pause for breath far more frequently than she normally would have and stopped short before she could go into more detail.
-Breathing was hard too, but as she slowly took in breathe after breath she could feel her chest begin to loosen up.
+She paused for breath far more than she normally would have and stopped short before she went into more detail.
+Breathing was hard too, but as she took in breath after breath her chest loosened up.

 “I’m fine… Sir.
 Just give… Me a minute to…”

 She gritted her teeth and turned her head to watch as Everett came awake just a few feet away.
 He emitted a soft feminine groan and Amelia shook her head in disbelief.
-Had she not been there to witness the Everett’s transformation she never would have believed that the young woman who was sprawled face first on the ground could had ever been the same person as the old man.
+Had she not been there to witness the Everett’s transformation she never would have believed the young woman who was sprawled face first on the ground was the same person as the old man.

-If the affect on Amelia had been drastic, it was worse for Everett, who struggled so hard to bring in air that he could only breath in short jagged bursts.
-As his breathing slowed the two locked gazes and the agent’s own breathe caught in her throat as she felt a wave of fear slam into her with such strength that it almost seemed to have taken physical form.
+If the effect on Amelia had been drastic, it was worse for Everett, who struggled so hard to bring in air he could only breathe in short, jagged bursts.
+As his breathing slowed the two locked gazes and the agent’s own breath caught in her throat as a wave of fear slam into her with such strength it almost seemed to have taken physical form.

-Never one to be cowed by fear, she gritted her teeth and fought it, baffled by its sudden onslaught.
-Realization was slow to come, but when it struck she was left breathless once more.
+Never to one to be cowed by fear, she gritted her teeth and fought it, baffled by its sudden onslaught.
+Realization was slow to come, but when it struck, it left her breathless.
 It was not her own fear she was experiencing, but Everett’s.

 Her trip into Everett’s memories had consequences she never would have dreamed possible.
-She grabbed him by the shoulders, and looked him in the eyes feeling his fear begin to subside as he looked back.
+She grabbed him by the shoulders and looked him in the eyes his fear subsided as he looked back.
 A sense of awareness had formed between the two and it was far stronger than either would bring themselves to admit.
 Their feelings were an open book, either could sense the emotions emanating from the other, but thoughts were a different matter.